Administrative Officer Grade C

-Hull Trinity House Academy are looking to appoint an Administrative Officer to join our academy team in November 2021 or sooner if possible, to cover maternity leave.
-Under direction, you will provide routine clerical and administrative support to the Academy, along with providing Reception Cover as required.
+Manor Croft Academy are looking to appoint an Administrative Officer to join our academy team in January 2022.
+You will work under direction, to provide routine clerical, administrative support to the Academy and to provide cover for reception as required.

-Visits to the academy are warmly welcomed by appointment.
-Please contact the academy on 01482 326421 to make an appointment.
+Visits to the academy would be warmly welcomed by appointment.
+Please contact the academy on 01924 325230 if you would like to arrange a visit.

 - To provide routine clerical support e.g. photocopying, filing, faxing, emailing, and completing routine forms.

 - To ensure that everyone is dealt with in a courteous, professional, calm and friendly manner.